xiezhq/ISEScan/README.md

 ```
 Note: replace `/apps/inst/miniconda3` in commands with your conda install path.

-If system reports `isescan.py: command not found...`, please add isescan package to your `PATH` (replace `/apps/inst/miniconda3` in commands with your conda install path):
+If system reports `isescan.py: command not found...`, please add ISEScan package to your `PATH` (replace `/apps/inst/miniconda3` in commands with your conda install path):
 ```
 export PATH=/apps/inst/miniconda3/bin/:$PATH
 ```